Box Office (summer) hours: Mon: 10am - 5pm, Tues - Fri: 10am - 6pm, Sat: 12pm - 6pm (closed Sundays).

 Our interpreters are working very hard to give the most accurate interpretation of the language on stage, so we ask that patrons please refrain from speaking to them during the performance or at intermission.
 ASL performances are only possible through The Good Host Program operated by Inside Out Theatre.

-Wednesday, November 8, 2023 - 7:30pm
+Wednesday, September 25, 2024 - 7:30pm

 A Christmas Carol

-Wednesday, December 20, 2023 - 7:30pm
+Wednesday, December 18, 2024 - 7:30pm

-Wednesday, February 7, 2024 - 7:30pm
+Wednesday, February 19, 2025 - 7:30pm

-Wednesday, April 24, 2024 - 7:30pm
+Wednesday, April 9, 2025 - 7:30pm

-Wednesday, June 12, 2024 - 7:30pm
+Wednesday, June 11, 2025 - 7:30pm

-Relaxed Performances
+Relaxed Environment Performances

 The Experience

-The main goal of a relaxed performance is to “relax” the theatre experience through small changes to the audience expectations, environment and production.
+The main goal of a relaxed environment performance is to “relax” the theatre experience through small changes to the audience expectations, environment and production.

 Some changes to the overall experience may include:

-• The lobby doors may be opened early to allow for a more calm, casual entry to the theatre
+• The lobby doors may be opened early to allow for a more calm, casual entry to the theatre.

 • A pre-visit visual storyboard will be made available online prior to the production to prepare anyone who is not familiar with the story.
 This will also include some things to expect during the performance in terms of effects.